Eric-HYL/showcase/README.md

 - Show the trend of energy consumption of each industry against features with area graph.
 - X axis label of the prediction graph should be clearer (instead of "sample", explain it is "year").
 - Avoid using highly correlated features together.

+## **Building_Energy_Efficiency_Register_Analysis** 2 July 2021

+My first Data Science project.
+I obtained the latest Building Energy Efficiency Register dataset through CKAN API, and analysed the energy efficiency of large office buildings over Australia.
+In addition, I did further study in SA buildings to find out the most energy efficient one.
+In conclusion:
+- Large office buildings over most states have similar energy efficiency.
+Although TAS has a significantly higher result, the sample size is too small to judge.
+- There is no significant difference in energy efficiency between SA large office buildings in CBD and outside CBD.
+However, a few buildings in the CBD consume a lot more energy per year.
+- The energy efficiency of Australian large office buildings will not have a significant change any time soon.

+Future Improvements: The "state_num" column that I made was not necessary.